cbrummitt/Rocket_token_bot_tutorial/README.md

 ### Create a public channel for your business project

-:bangbang: **Everyone should create a public channel dedicated to their business proposal.** :bangbang:
+:bangbang: **Everyone should create a public channel dedicated to their business proposal.**

 This channel lets you share your business ideas with fellow entrepreneurs and get feedback from them.